-The act of the Associate Synod, passed at Edinburgh, 1788, and which has been published with every new edition of our Testimony, clearly defines the nature of the connexion which subsisted for upwards of twenty years between that Synod and the Associate Presbytery of Pennsylvania, now the Associate Synod of North America.
-This latter Synod, according to the letter and intention of the aforesaid act, transmitted to the General Associate Synod, in 1817, the papers containing a protest and appeal from an act of the former, passed the same year, adopting a Book of Discipline, the form of which had been laid before them in an overture from the Presbytery of Chartiers.
+SOME people, belonging to the Secession in Scotland and Ireland, having, at various times, removed to this country, they, and others, who judged it the form of which had been laid before them in an overture from the Presbytery of Chartiers.
 No official notice of the result of the General Synod's deliberation on the case has ever been received.
-From private sources of information, it has been ascertained that the above papers were received by the General Synod, but that they declined to act upon them; and to prevent to join with them, made application to the Associate Synod, stating the reasons why they could not join in church fellowship with the general body of the Presbeing called to decide upon similar cases in future, declared themselves and the Associate Synod in America to be only sister churches, on a parity in respect of judicial authority, and perfectly independent of each other.
-The space of time elapsing from that date to the present, forms a most eventful period in the history of the Associate church.
+From private sources of information, it has been ascertained that the above papers were received by the General Synod, but that they declined to act upon them; and to prevent being called to decide upon similar cases in future, declared themselves and the Associate Synod in America to be only sister churchs, on a parity in respect of judicial authority, and perfectly independent of each other.
+The space of time elasping from that date to the present, forms a most eventful period in the history of the Associate church.